open-wc/open-wc/packages/testing-karma/README.md

     "test:es5:watch": "karma start karma.es5.config.js --auto-watch=true --single-run=false",
   },
   ```
-- run via `npm run test`
+- Run via `npm run test`

 ### Testing single files or folders
 By default karma runs all your test files.
-To test only a single file or folder, use the `--grep` flag.
+To test a single file or folder, use the `--grep` flag.
 Make sure you are handling the grep option in your config, see the above example.
 Pass which files to test to the grep flag: `npm run test -- --grep test/foo/bar.test.js`.

 Grep supports file globs.